seqafrica/slurm-goodies/README.md

     ls -Q * | sbatch-list - gzip

-Note the `-Q` for quoted output (to protect file names with spaces), and of course we might also want to prevent double-zipping:
+The `-Q` makes `ls` quote output, so file names with spaces work as well.

+If you'd want to pass additional arguments to gzip, these need to be added to the command-line, e.g. like this:

-    ls -Q * | grep -Ev '.gz"$' | sbatch-list - gzip
+    ls -Q * | sed 's/^/--best /' | sbatch-list - gzip

-But will still fail if PWD contains a directory (exercise for the reader).
+Note that it isIt is not possibly

 #### Example: list file and job file

-A more elaborate example: let's batch SKESA over a collection of reads, listed (with their isolate ID) in file `reads.lst`:
+A more elaborate example: let's batch SKESA over a collection of reads, listed in file `reads.lst`:

     File: reads.lst
     ------------------------------------------------------------------
     # isolate    # reads1               # reads2
-    sample1.fna  /path/to/reads1_R1.fq  /path/to/reads1_R2.fq
+    sample1      /path/to/reads1_R1.fq  /path/to/reads1_R2.fq
-    sample2.fna  /path/to/reads2_R1.fq  /path/to/reads2_R2.fq
+    sample2      /path/to/reads2_R1.fq  /path/to/reads2_R2.fq
     ...

-Here it makes sense to first write a job script that assembles a single read pair:
+We write a job script that calls SKESA, taking the names of the two reads files and the assembly on its command-line:

     File: skesa.job  (error handling omitted)
     ------------------------------------------------------------------